amrendrakind/loginform_fe/README.md

 ## Description

->An app that allows the user to login with 2FA.
+> An app that allows the user to login with 2FA (Two Factor Authentication).

 ## Built With